Pathfinder Awards

 Humanities Achievement Awards

-On the occasion of the 50th anniversary of their founding by an act of Congress and in recognition of the valuable support given by the National Endowment for the Humanities and the National Endowment for the Arts to liberal arts education, the Puget Sound Association of Phi Beta Kappa established its PSA-PBK Humanities Achievement Award.
-It is offered on a non-monetary, non-periodic basis to individuals or organizations whose contributions to the humanities or arts are considered to be outstanding.
+On the 50th anniversary of their founding by an act of Congress and in recognition of the valuable support given by the National Endowment for the Humanities (NEH) and the National Endowment for the Arts (NEA) to liberal arts education, the Puget Sound Association of Phi Beta Kappa established the PSA-PBK Humanities Award.
+It is offered on a non-annual basis to individuals or organizations whose contributions to the humanities or arts are outstanding.

-The two National Endowments are dedicated to supporting research, education, preservation, and public programs in the humanities and the arts.
-They provide grants for high-quality projects to cultural institutions and individual scholars, and provide opportunities for life-long learning.
+Both NEH and NEA are dedicated to supporting research, education, preservation, and public programs in the humanities and the arts.
+They provide grants for high-quality projects to cultural institutions and individual scholars and provide opportunities for life-long learning.

-This non-monetary, non-periodic award is bestowed on an individual or organization who is judged to have contributed outstanding work in the humanities or arts.
+PSA-PBK’s Humanities Award is bestowed on an individual or organization who is judged to have a history of having performed outstanding work and contributed to promotion and advancement of the humanities or arts in the Seattle/Pacific Northwest region.

-The Puget Sound Association of Phi Beta Kappa wishes to recognize this person's or organization's contribution in furthering its own goals of supporting liberal arts education.
+The Puget Sound Association of Phi Beta Kappa wishes to recognize this person’s or organization’s contribution in furthering its own goals of encouraging broad thinking and in supporting liberal arts education.

 The nominee’s work will have been done in one of the following fields: arts (visual and performing), comparative religion, history, jurisprudence, languages (ancient and modern), literature, philosophy, and elements of humanistic work in the social sciences.